Bill Withers, 'Lean On Me' and 'Lovely Day' singer, has died at 81

 His songwriting ability was as hailed as his singing.

-In 1973 Withers made headlined when he married 'Room 222' actress Denise Nicholas but the the couple divorced a year later.
+In 1973 Withers made headlines when he married "Room 222" actress Denise Nicholas but the couple divorced a year later.

 He married Marcia Johnson in 1976 and is survived by her and their son and daughter, Todd and Kori.